Slavery among Native Americans in the United States: Slavery in the Indian Territory

-Other Native Americans responses to African slavery
+Other Native Americans' responses to African slavery

 Tensions varied between African Americans and Native Americans in the south, as each nation dealt with the ideology behind the enslavement of Africans differently.
 In the late 1700s and 1800s, some Native American nations gave sanctuary to runaway slaves while others were more likely to capture them, and return them to their white masters or even re-enslave them.
 Still others incorporated runaway slaves into their societies, sometimes resulting in intermarriage between the Africans and Native Americans, which was commonplace among tribes like the Creek and Seminole.
-Some Native Americans may have had a strong dislike of slavery, because they too were seen as a people of a subordinate race than white men of European descent, they lacked the political power to influence the racialistic culture that pervaded the Non-Indian South.
+Some Native Americans may have had a strong dislike of slavery, because they too were seen as a people of a subordinate race than whites of European descent, they lacked the political power to influence the racialistic culture that pervaded the Non-Indian South.
 It is unclear if some Native American slaveholders sympathized with African-American slaves along racial lines.
 Missionary work was an efficient method the United States used to persuade Native Americans to accept European methods of living.
 Missionaries vociferously denounced Indian removal as cruel, oppressive, and feared such actions would push Native Americans away from converting.
 These same missionaries reported that Native American slave owners were brutal masters, even though accounts of Indian freedmen gave different accounts of being treated relatively well without tyrannical treatment.

+In 1718, the Lenape threatened war if Penn’s Quakers allowed slavery in Pennsylvania.
+To preserve the peace, the Quakers began restricting slavery and eventually banned it.

 American Civil War

-Traditionalist groups, such as Pin Indians and the intertribal Four Mothers Society, were outspoken opponents of slavery during the Civil War.
+Native American groups differed in their attitudes during the American Civil War.
+Some of those who fought in the war served the Confederacy, in part to protect slavery in their territories and also because the Confederate government had promised to recognize an independent Native American country after the war.
+Other traditionalist groups, such as Pin Indians and the intertribal Four Mothers Society, were outspoken opponents of slavery during the war.